One Page Summary

 - train and hire a community manager, ideally working with DBF

 - connect with a small selection of local suppliers

 Our motivations behind adapting pool.farm for the needs of the Dutch with DBF are the following

 - pool.farm enables individuals to share shopping intentions.
 This can be done from any business they want. pool.farm is the digital step that makes the catalogue collaborative.

 - this enables efficient planning of transport by a pool member or a third party.
 The transport is more efficient than if pool members had organised shopping individually.
 In Stockholm, in the last 4 months, businesses using pool.farm saw a lower cost of transport when pooled orders were made.

-- successful testing in Stockholm, next, Munich?
+- successful testing in Stockholm, now rural areas?

 On our platform, individuals can create, join or manage "pools", which is what we call a group of people who want to buy something together.